-Products to be dry cleaned within a dry cleaning machine listed below using the dry cleaning solvent GreenEarth.
-The location of the installation can be seen in the in the attachment B06/087(a) location plan.
-Permit conditions include the use of the machine, monitoring solvent usage, the storage of new and waste solvents and the maintenance of the dry cleaning machine
+Products to be cleaned within a dry cleaning machine listed below using the dry cleaning solvent Perchloroethylene.
+Permit conditions include the use of the machine, monitoring solvent usage, the storage of new and waste solvents and the maintenance of the dry cleaning machine.
+Potential emissions are from the loading and removal of solvent from the dry cleaning machine and the storage of new and waste solvents.